 When Fitzgerald created the setting for his memorable stories he didn’t have to look very far for inspiration.
 His childhood town of Price held all the backdrops.
-All he had to do was describe them for readers.

 In his first novel, Papa Married a Mormon, Fitzgerald, introduces the reader to the town of Adenville, “In the year our story opens, the population was over one thousand.
 There were log cabins or adobe houses for every family.
 A grist mill, a woolen factory, a tannery and a soap factory were all producing for export to Salt Lake City and other communities.
 Eighty acres of cotton, forty acres of corn, ten acres of vineyards and sixty acres of wheat were under cultivation.”
 As if from a history text this paragraph creates a fictional backdrop much like Fitzgerald knew from Price.